- Testing Services

 2 oz (60g)

 We welcome customers!
-Our hours are 8 to 5, Monday to Friday.
-If you plan to come during lunch (12-1), please call ahead to ensure that someone will be here to meet you.
+Our hours are 8am to 5pm (closed for lunch 12pm-1pm), Monday through Friday.
+If you need to come during lunch (12pm-1pm), please call ahead to ensure that someone will be here to meet you.
 We also have an after-hours sample drop by the lab front door.
 It does not accept boxes, so please make sure that individual samples are each completely labeled.

 The lab retains samples for a minimum of two years.
 Customers may request that excess seed be returned after testing, but the lab must retain the tested seed to comply with federal regulations.
-The file samples can be used for additional tests at customer request.
+In most cases, the file samples can be used for additional tests at customer request.

-The regular speed in purity depends on the number of samples currently in process at the lab.
+The regular speed depends on the number of samples currently in process at the lab.
 Samples are tested in the order in which they arrive.
-Turnaround times range from few days in the slower season (winter and spring) to a week at the peak of the busy season (summer and fall).
-The Testing Flow Report, which is updated daily, has current information on how many samples are in the testing process.
+Turnaround times range from a few days in the slower season (winter and spring) to a week at the peak of the busy season (summer and fall).
+The Testing Flow Report, which is updated daily, has current information on how many samples are in the purity testing process, and the date of arrival of the samples the Purity and Germination Departments are currently working on.

 We offer a rush service.
 Purity results will be available within 1-2 working days after the rush request is received.
 The rush charge is $109.00.
 When a rushed sample also has tests such as tetrazolium and germination, these are included in the rush service without additional charge to the customers.

-Pre-chilling (or stratification) is a method of breaking or reducing dormancy and is required by the testing rules for fresh and dormant seed of many species.
-(See the table below.)
+Pre-chilling (or cold stratification) is a method of breaking or reducing dormancy and is required by the testing rules for fresh and dormant seed of many species (see the table below).
 Any deviation from the prescribed rule is noted on the testing report.
 If you wish a sample to not be chilled, indicate "no chill" VERY CLEARLY on the sample.
-Be aware that your germination results may be poor if your seed has a high level of dormancy and is not chilled.
+Be aware that your germination results may be poor if your seed has a high level of dormancy and is not pre-chilled.

 |Ryegrass||Current crop year (until approx. December)|